 You might think this is easy BUT wait!
 99% of what you’ll come up with is already taken.

 - Go to Go Daddy and type in a domain name to see if it’s already taken.
 Don’t purchase it yet.

 - Once you come up with a name and it’s available, sleep on it for a few day and see if it’s really what you want because it’ll cost you money to change.
 If you do, however, don’t worry, it’s not the end of the world.

 2. Choose A Web Server

 A what?
-A web server is an online company that stores and protects all of your files from hackers.
+A web server is an online company that stores and protects all of your files.